GigaVolt3/movie-genre-predictor/README.md

 ## Features
 - Predict movie genres based on budget, duration, and director
-- View top K nearest neighbors
+- View least K nearest neighbors
 - Responsive and user-friendly interface
 - Built with Flask and pandas